Wednesday, August 29, 2012

 for breakfast

-The next day we got up early to catch a train from Gare du Nord to Brussels to visit our friend Edith.
-Before boarding the train the conductor punched our tickets then looked closer at them, and said (in reasonably good English),
+The next day, we got up early to catch a train from Gare du Nord to Brussels to visit our friend Edith.
+Before we boarded the train the conductor punched our tickets then looked closer at them and said,

 Joanne and I both said at the same time, quite emphatically, "No, today is August 9!"
 After all, we knew about August the 8th.
 Our anniversary is always that day and we celebrated it yesterday, with a degree of romance, I might add.

 We saw that he was right.
-He initialed the tickets, handed them back to us with a smile and said, "I see you tomorrow."
+He initialled the tickets, handed them back to us with a smile and said, "I see you tomorrow."

 We were both quite astounded, sat on a bench to collect our thoughts and burst into laughter.